 Thinking about quitting?

-As the USD campus goes smoke and tobacco-free, you may be thinking about your own smoking and tobacco use.
+With the USD campus being smoke and tobacco-free, you may be thinking about your own smoking and tobacco use.
 Campus policy isn’t the only reason to reconsider your habits.
 The list of health problems related to tobacco use is extensive.
 Smoking is the leading cause of preventable disease in the United States and is linked to a variety of cancers and lung disorders.

 In addition to causing disease in almost every organ of the body, smoking can cut your lifespan by up to 10 years.
 From a wellness perspective, quitting smoking is a smart move that offers long-lasting health benefits.

 Nicotine is found naturally in tobacco and it is super addictive.
 The nicotine is absorbed through your lungs and carried to every part of your body along with carbon monoxide and other toxins.